December 20

 Looking Beyond Food Costs

-When super low food cost doesn’t help, either.
+When super low food costs don’t help, either.

 A low food cost percentage — the cost of ingredients divided by the selling price— is not always the answer.
 It is only one piece in a very complicated game of what it takes to make and keep an operation profitable and growing.
-This is chess.
-This is not checkers.
+This is chess, not checkers.

 Better formula?